AJBrachoRodriguez/Fraud-Detection/README.md

 https://www.kaggle.com/datasets/ealaxi/paysim1/download

-Then, upload it to the notebook.ipynb and start deploying the project.
+Then, start deploying the project following the steps explained in the previous stage.

 ### **Status of the project**  🚉

-The project is currently being built in collaboration with Victor Carracedo and Elvis Donayre.
+The project was built in collaboration with Victor Carracedo and Elvis Donayre.
+The optimization in the PySpark implementation is currently being deployed.

 ### **Contributions**  ✍️

-I would like to you to encourage to contribute in any form to the project through this public repository.
+We would like you to encourage to contribute in any form to the project through this public repository.

 ### **Licence**  👮